speechbrain/speechbrain/README.md

 # Learning SpeechBrain

 Instead of a long and boring README, we prefer to provide you with different resources that can be used to learn how to customize SpeechBrain to adapt it to your needs:
 - General information can be found on the [website](http://www.darnault-parcollet.fr/Parcollet/hiddennoshare/speechbrain.github.io/).
-- Many [tutorials](http://www.darnault-parcollet.fr/Parcollet/hiddennoshare/speechbrain.github.io/tutorial_basics.html) about the basics of SpeechBrain.
-More of them on different functionalities (e.g SpeechBrain advanced, signal processing ...) are given with the drop down menu of the [website](http://www.darnault-parcollet.fr/Parcollet/hiddennoshare/speechbrain.github.io/).
+- We offer many tutorials, you can start out from the basilar ones: [tutorials](http://www.darnault-parcollet.fr/Parcollet/hiddennoshare/speechbrain.github.io/tutorial_basics.html) which explain SpeechBrain basic functionalities and building blocks.
+We provide also more advanced tutorials as well as ones for educational purposes (e.g SpeechBrain advanced, signal processing ...).
+You can browse them via the Tutorials drop down menu of the [website](http://www.darnault-parcollet.fr/Parcollet/hiddennoshare/speechbrain.github.io/) in the upper right.
 - Details on the SpeechBrain API, how to contribute, and the code are given in the [documentation](http://www.darnault-parcollet.fr/Parcollet/hiddennoshare/speechbrain.github.io/documentation/index.html).

 # License